secretlounge/secretlounge-ng/README.md

-adminhelp - Show commands available to admins toggledebug - Toggle debug mode (sends back all messages to you) togglekarma - Toggle karma notifications settripcode - Set a tripcode for your mesaages
+adminhelp - Show commands available to admins toggledebug - Toggle debug mode (sends back all messages to you) togglekarma - Toggle karma notifications tripcode - Show or set a tripcode for your messages
 ```